LuiseFreese/PowerApps-ESPC23/downloads/2_component.md

 1. Create a component
 2. Add properties to the component
-3. Add a behavior property
+3. Add an Event property
 4. Expand and retract functionality
 5. Insert the component to your app